Notice: This page requires JavaScript to function properly.

 Alternatively, you can simply run the git commit --amend command without the -m flag.
 This command opens the default text editor with the previous commit message.
 Modify the message, save, and close the editor to amend the commit.

-Let’s now modify the latest commit message in our repository.
-First, we will take a look at the latest commit:
+Now modify the latest commit message in the repository.
+First, view the latest commit:

-The commit message is generally alright, however we can specify that the file we added is a text file.
-Let’s verify that our working tree and staging area are empty:
+The commit message is acceptable, but it can be improved by specifying that the added file is a text file.
+Verify that the working tree and staging area are empty:

-As you can see, the working tree is clean and the staging area is empty, so let’s now modify the commit message of the latest commit:
+As you can see, the working tree is clean and the staging area is empty, so now modify the message of the latest commit:

-We can then check that the latest commit was simply overwritten by displaying the two latest commits:
+Then confirm that the latest commit was overwritten by displaying the two most recent commits:

 There is only one commit with the addition of the recipe.txt file, so the latest commit was indeed overwritten.